cypherpunk-academy/2064/en/040_2064_Fortunato.md

 For a moment both looked into each other's eyes.
 The man took a step to the side and hurried past Lasse towards the elevator.

-Sigur looked at him.
+Sigur looked after him.

-Lasse shouted: "Mr. Petterson", although the man didn't look a bit like "Petterson", much more like "Rodriguez".
+Lasse shouted: "Mr. Petrusson", although the man didn't look a bit like "Petrusson", much more like "Rodriguez".

 The man stopped, waited briefly, then turned around to Lasse and approached him.
-He whispered: "Fortunato, not Petterson, not here".
+He whispered: "Fortunato, not Petrusson, not here".
 He looked at both of them wildly.
 "Come with me!
 We have to go to a place where we can speak freely."
 In the parking lot in front of the courthouse they got into a huge Toyota pickup, an older model, with bumps and scratches on all sides.
-Fortunato drove off.
+Fortunato drove off with them.
 After they had turned from the courthouse parking lot to the main street, he turned to them and asked: "You are hackers, aren't you?"

 Lasse and Sigur looked at each other.